Skip to the main content

 • Retail stores with pharmacy departments

-• Primary care networks and family care clinics
+• Primary care networks, family care clinics, and private clinics

 • Pharmaceutical companies